Psykyck/TicketService/README.md

 # Ticket Service

-This project implements a simple ticket buying service that allows a user to find, hold, and reserve seats for a given venue.
+This project implements a simple ticket service that allows a user to find, hold, and reserve seats for a given venue.

 ## Assumptions